 Scenario #2: Right-Turn Accidents with Pedestrians and Cyclists

 Most drivers know they can turn right on red.
 As a result, when they come to an intersection, many drivers simply turn their heads to the left to make sure that no one comes through the intersection, before proceeding with the turn.
 Unfortunately, this leaves those drivers blind to cyclists and pedestrians who may move across the road at the same time, resulting in an accident.
 In this case, the driver who failed to properly look for cyclists and pedestrians bears liability for the accident.
-However, in some cases, you may discover that other factors contributed to the accident.
+However, in some cases, you may discover that other factors contributed to an Orlando pedestrian accident.
 Consider the following:

 - Did the pedestrian or cyclist ignore the rules of the road?
 Traffic signals clearly indicate when pedestrians are permitted to cross the road, while cyclists should follow the same basic rules of the road as vehicle drivers.
 If the pedestrian or cyclist ignored the rules of the road, that individual may share some of the responsibility for the accident.